toksaitov/kernel-project/ubuntu-jammy/Readme.md

         core-y += kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ block/ task_info/

 42. Add your AUCA login with a plus symbol (e.g., `+toksaitovd`) after the version number at the top of `debian.master/changelog` to identify your new kernel.
-You work will be graded based on a correct value here.
+Your work will be graded based on a correct value here.
 Incorrect values will give you zero points for the work.
 Ensure to specify your login name correctly.

         vim ~/ubuntu-*/debian.master/changelog